The

 Scobby-doo Playing Cards.
 (200?,?)
 Playing card set of 3 x 5 inch cards.
 Images are repeated 4 times for each number (w/ different suits).
 Retail: $3

-Shock Theatre / Shocking Laffs (Topps 1975 & 1976): Rare full color set of monster cards, featuring full color images from Hammer Horror films.
-The 1975 US version is a test series that never went into regular production (usually selling around $500 on account of it's scarcity).
+Shock Theater (US) Shock Theatre (UK) / Shocking Laffs (Topps 1975 & 1976): Rare full color set of monster cards, featuring full color images from Hammer Horror films.
+The 1975 US version is a test series that never went into regular production (usually selling around $600 on account of it's scarcity).
 There are no #47s in the test version, but two different #17s.
 The 1976 version was only sold in the UK, but like it's US cousin, it's regular card sized.
 There are no #17s in the UK set, but two #47s!
 The two sets feature about a third different images from each other.
 (The test sets has more on Frankenstein, while the UK set has more vampires.)
-Both sets have 50 cards and say "Shocking Laffs" on the backs.
-The UK set retails for $250 in Nmnt.
+The US test set has a 51st card, whereas the UK series stops at 50 cards.
+Both say "Shocking Laffs" on the backs.
+The UK set retails for half the price of the test series ($250 - $300 in Nmnt) (See review article.)

 Silly Cycles (Donruss, 1970) Goofy monsters riding various super-motorcycles.
 66 color stickers.
 Many of the backs feature drawings sent in by Odd Rod collectors.
 Retail: $250 Nrmt.